GuanceCloud/datakit/man/docs/en/inputs/snmp.md

 ???+ tip

-    Once the above configuration is complete, you can use the `datakit tool --test-snmp` command to test if the configuration is correct, as shown in the following example:
+    Once the above configuration is complete, you can use the `datakit check --test-snmp` command to test if the configuration is correct, as shown in the following example:

     ```sh
-    sudo datakit tool --test-snmp /usr/local/datakit/conf.d/snmp/snmp.conf
+    sudo datakit check --test-snmp /usr/local/datakit/conf.d/snmp/snmp.conf
     ```

     If correct the line protocol information would print out in output, otherwise no line protocol information is seen.